tailcallhq/federation-example/README.md

 - Run `./run.sh` to start the services.
 - Run `tailcall start main.graphql`

-### Benchmark

-The benchmark is a custom configuration that enables various performance flags on Tailcall.
-Keep in mind that those flags can give more performance, but make debugging harder, so its advised to use them during production setups.

-- Run `./run.sh` to start the services.
-- Run `TC_LOG_LEVEL=error tailcall start bench.graphql`

-Before benchmarking we have to ensure that all services and tailcall are running.
-To test each service we can just inspect the terminal where the `./run.sh` command was executed.
-For tailcall we check if the terminal has any error, and if not we can also check by visiting the tailcall [playground](https://tailcall.run/playground/?u=http://127.0.0.1:8030/graphql&utm_source=tailcall-debug&utm_medium=server).

 ### Sample Query

 We can run the following query to ensure that everything is running smoothly.